 Some insurance companies have introduced this concept few years back but strictly on the basis of reimbursements according to which the insured will get the money later on when he puts in a claim.
 Before this concept, the insured used to get the benefits only in case of 24 hours hospitalization.
 Now this change is further modified for more flexibility and comfort of people.
 Cashless OPD is a welcome as well as lucrative move insurance companies have taken.

 Offering vouchers for various services like consultation and pharmacy is a good idea and is implemented by Apollo Munich’s Maxima.
-Antony Jacob, the MD and CEO of Apollo Munich Health Insurance has informed that their vouchers for OPD treatment with sub-limits are available on designated outlets with the option of reimbursement in case the hospital is not in the network list.
+Antony Jacob, the MD and CEO of HDFC ERGO Health Insurance (Formerly known as Apollo Munich) has informed that their vouchers for OPD treatment with sub-limits are available on designated outlets with the option of reimbursement in case the hospital is not in the network list.
 Obviously these vouchers can’t be used n number of times and for unlimited benefits as per the rules of business to avoid any misuse.
 So, these vouchers are of Rs.
 600 along with caps on the number of times the insured can consult the doctor.

 Growing medical inflation is becoming a major concern for people which can unexpectedly shatter their budget.
 People are becoming more aware about the ways through which they can minimize the medical costs.
 This concept could attract more people to go for health insurance.
 Health is the fastest-growing segment when it comes to nonlife insurance business.
 Even an incurred claim ratio (claims paid to premium earned) of 96.43% in health has given profit to the insurers.
 Policyholder may get a tax break as the government is seeking for the promotion of health insurance.